 This National Geographic video provides a short introduction.
 For older students, here’s a John Green Crash Course video with more details.
 You may also like this interactive map, which shows how Mesopotamian culture developed.

 The University of Chicago has an amazing collection of artifacts from ancient Mesopotamia, and at their website, you can examine them in depth, learn about what daily life was like, listen to interviews with archaeologists, or even go on a virtual archaeological dig.

 At the British Museum’s Mesopotamia site, you can find maps and information about the writing, mythology, buildings, and astronomers from various Mesopotamian cultures.

-Ancient Mesopotamia covers geography, religion, economics, clothing, and the achievements of Mesopotamian cultures.
+Ancient Mesopotamia covers geography, religion, economics, and the government of Mesopotamian cultures.

 Several different empires existed in region of Mesopotamia, including the Sumerians, Babylonians and Assyrians.
 The Sumerians were known for inventing cuneiform writing.
 You can see what your monogram would look like in this writing system.
 They also wrote the first superhero story, the Epic of Gilgamesh, and played board games.
 One Babylonian ruler is famous for creating Hammurabi’s Code, a collection of laws.
 Ziggurats, large step pyramids like the one shown in the photo, were built by the Sumerians, Babylonians and Assyrians.

 If you didn’t find the information that you need, please contact a librarian for more assistance.